-The recent formation of LSD — the supergroup made up of Labrinth, Sia and Diplo (see what they did there?) — got us thinking.
-We look back at some of the biggest — and most surprising — supergroups of all time.
+We look back at some of the biggest – and most surprising – supergroups of all time, starting with…

 Million Dollar Quartet

-Comprised of Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash, the Million Dollar Quartet was initially nothing more than an impromptu jam session.
-The four musicians all descended on the Sun Record Studios in Memphis, Tennessee at the same time in 1956.
-Naturally, they gathered around the piano and had a jam session, belting out gospel songs they all knew.
-The name, Million Dollar Quartet, was coined by a local newspaper, the Memphis Press-Scimitar, who reported on and photographed the session.
+Comprising Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash, the Million Dollar Quartet was initially just an impromptu jam session.
+The four musicians descended on Sun Record Studios in Memphis at the same time in 1956 and, naturally, gathered around the piano, belting out gospel songs they knew.
+The name, Million Dollar Quartet, was coined by local newspaper, the Memphis Press-Scimitar, who reported on and photographed the session.

-Someone, thankfully, had the foresight to record this monumental musical meeting, although it would be nearly thirty years before they saw the light of day.
+Someone had the foresight to record this monumental musical meeting, although it was nearly thirty years before they saw the light of day.
 The recordings were released in Europe first in 1981.The sessions were re-released in 1990 with new material, followed by a 50th anniversary edition, The Complete Million Dollar Quartet, released in 2006.

-Unfortunately, the group never got to perform in their original set up.
+Unfortunately, the group never performed in their original set up.
 However, as the video above shows, in 1985, Roy Orbison would pick up where Elvis left off.

-The Traveling Wilburys is the true definition of a supergroup, made up of some musical big guns: Bob Dylan, George Harrison, Jeff Lynne, Roy Orbison and Tom Petty.
+The Traveling Wilburys is the true definition of a supergroup, made up of some musical big guns: Bob Dylan, Beatles' George Harrison, ELO's Jeff Lynne, Roy Orbison and Tom Petty.

 Active between 1988 and 1991, the group released two albums, Traveling Wilburys Vol. 1 and the intentionally mis-numbered Traveling Wilburys Vol. 3, both of which landed at Number 16 and 14 respectfully on the Official Albums Chart.
 Vol. 3 had been recorded without the talents of Roy Orbison, who’d sadly died, and after its release, the group disbanded.